-Let my preface this post with a disclaimer: I’m still a newbie blogger myself.
+Let my preface this post with a disclaimer: when I wrote this post, I was still a newbie blogger myself.
 I started my blog in May 2016 and then two months later recreated it on WordPress.
 I’m also part-time.
-My blog readership is pretty low still.
 I only wanted to write this because my social growth has been pretty decent.
 In three months I grew my Twitter from 0-1800+, Instagram from 0-1000+, and Pinterest, well, Pinterest has always been my weakness.
-Pinterest is at 700+.

 *note: I made edits four months later to better reflect my current strategy.*